Akashpal0504/Apache-Jira-Web-Scraper/README.md

-# Apache Jira Web Scraper
+# Apache Web Scraping Tutor

 ## 📌 Overview
 🚀 A robust, fault-tolerant Python scraper that extracts public issue data from public Apache Jira projects using the Jira REST API and converts it into JSONL format for LLM training.